marcelbernic/antaeus/README.md

 with but it is an investment that pays off really fast after that and the code becomes more clean and elegant.

 ### The tests
+This challenge was not coded using TDD as I did a lot of exploration in the same time, so TDD was not o good option in this particular case.

+I made the error to leave writing the tests at the end.
+As I didn't have much time, I don't have a good coverage of tests for the 'Billing Service'.
+I didn't do a lot of unit testing.
+I used the real componenets for the integration tests.
+I lost a ot time setting up the tests with dagger.
+It was difficult to test for the parallelism (the pipeline) but I can refactor a little bit the solution so it becomes more test friendly (make the retry strategy parametrable)

 ### Possible new features

-### Production grade
+- Generate reports from events
+- Setting timeouts for coroutines
+- Different retry mechanisms (parametrable)
+- Add a notification system (to send automatically messages to clients and system administrators, for example when a payment fails)
+- Apply discounts for specific clients

 ### Time Estimation
-It took me a couple of days to learn the basics about Kotlin, the coroutines and some useful libraries that could be helpful for beat Antaeus.
+It took me a couple of days to learn the basics about Kotlin, the coroutines and some useful libraries that could be helpful to beat Antaeus.
-For writing the code  I made 4-5 sessions of coding 3 hours each so in total it was roughly 12-15 hours.
+For writing the code  I made 4-5 sessions of coding 3 hours each so in total it was roughly 12-15 hours of coding.

+### Improvements (not coded do to self-imposed time limit) - getting closer to a production grade app
+1. Dynamic number of workers (adapt the number of agents in function of the number of invoices to process and delay)
+2. More tests (integration and system)
+3. Consider TimeZone
+4. Mechanism of limiting the blast radius
+5. Generating reports (for specific client, for specific date intercal)
+6. Being able to pay just one invoice (another rest resource)
+7. Validate the scheduling pattern
+8. Make some methods to have less responsabilities (ideally just one)
+9. Make some commands undoable

 ### Libraries
 - kotlin coroutines